8 inspiring ideas from a stunning English country garden

-Dating back to Elizabethan times, Parham was bought by the Hon Clive Pearson in 1922.
+Dating back to Elizabethan times, the Hon Clive Pearson bought Parham in 1922.
 He and his wife Alicia restored the house and gardens.
-Although it is now a charitable trust, it is still lived in by members of the family.
+Although it is now a charitable trust, members of the family still live there.

 Parham was one of the first gardens to open to the public.
 The Pearsons opened it in 1948, with Alicia Pearson saying ‘Parham has a beauty so essentially English that it is a delight to show it…’

 It is an exceptionally beautiful garden, and is hardly middle-sized.
 But it does have lessons for us middle-sized gardeners.